-The University's residency requirements apply to all full-time students and the residence requirement for the MPhil in Sociology and Demography is shown below.
+The University's residency requirements apply to all full-time students and the residence for the MSc Sociology is shown below.
 Students must be in Oxford for this period.
 Residence as a Recognised Student does not count towards residence required for Oxford degrees.
 Additional residence requirements may apply to scholarships or other forms of funding.